Australia

 For more information visit https://www.dcceew.gov.au/energy/hydrogen

-In the 2024-25 Federal Budget (released May 2024) the Australian Government announced an allocation of the AUD$17.1 million over four years from 2024–25 (and an additional AUD$2.5 million in 2028–29) to deliver the 2024 National Hydrogen Strategy, including hydrogen infrastructure planning, social license and industry safety training and regulation.
+In the 2024-25 Federal Budget (released May 2024) the Australian Government announced an allocation of the AUD$17.1 million over four years from 2024–25 (and an additional AUD$2.5 million in 2028–29) to deliver the 2024 National Hydrogen Strategy, which will enable ongoing work to build the enabling environment for industry growth, including hydrogen infrastructure planning, social license and industry safety training and regulation.

 State of Hydrogen Report

 The Australian Government has published two State of Hydrogen reports as part of delivering Australia’s National Hydrogen Strategy.
-In April 2022, the Government released the State of Hydrogen 2021 report.
+In December 2021, the Government released the State of Hydrogen 2021 report.
 The second iteration, the State of Hydrogen 2022, was released in April 2023.
-The report covers, amongst other things, the development of Australia’s hydrogen industry so far and how it compares to the rest of the world and what governments around Australia are doing to advance the industry.
+The report covers, amongst other things, the development of Australia’s hydrogen industry and how it compares to the rest of the world and what governments around Australia are doing to advance the industry.

 Funding and Support (not inclusive of all programs)